My love affair with Iceland began the minute I saw a photo of the Blue Lagoon. I knew I had to go there one day.

 The Blue Lagoon contains high amounts of silica.
-This won’t permanently ruin your hair, but i’ll make it temporarily hard to manage.
-Even if you don’t put your head under water, you should still lather up with leave-in conditioner (it’s provided) in case of splashing.
+This won’t permanently ruin your hair, but it’ll make it temporarily hard to manage.
+Even if you don’t put your head underwater, you should still lather up with a leave-in conditioner (it’s provided) in case of splashing.

 You’ll receive an electronic bracelet upon arrival.
-This acts as your locker key, so it’s important that you don’t lose it.
+This acts as your locker key, so you mustn’t lose it.
 It also has any extras loaded to it, like your drink ticket and access to facial masks.
 It was so big that I was constantly afraid it would fall off of me, but I do have small wrists.

-There’s nowhere in the Blue Lagoon area to safely stow your phone outside of your locker room–and it’s a bit of a hike, so you can’t go back and forth quickly.
+There’s nowhere in the Blue Lagoon area to safely stow your phone outside of the locker room — and it’s a bit of a hike, so you can’t go back and forth quickly.
 If you bring your phone into the lagoon to take photos, I’d recommend using a waterproof case for protection.

 It takes about 45 minutes to get to/from Reykjavik and the Blue Lagoon.
-So if you don’t rent a car like we did, plan on arranging transportation.
+So if you don’t rent a car as we did, plan on arranging transportation.

 If the price is too high or you want something less touristy, Iceland is known for its pool culture.
-Every town has a heated pool where the locals gather to mingle and relax.
+Most towns have a heated pool where the locals gather to mingle and relax.